mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 my power as a consultant because people are paying me for my expertise.
 And if an employee says something and I'm like, that is the right thing to do.
 I can repeat that.
-And sort of like raise their voice to the level of the people who are listening.
-Right.
+And sort of like raise their voice to the level of the people who are listening, right?

 **Michaela:** [00:25:43] Amplifying that.
 Yeah.
 And so how do your contracts look like?
-Are they like longterm or you're just going in, you know, for a couple of hours consulting on one specific topic, or do you, you know, are you with the company for several months and help them on an ongoing project or something like that?
+Are they like long term or you're just going in, you know, for a couple of hours consulting on one specific topic, or do you, you know, are you with the company for several months and help them on an ongoing project or something like that?